Artesian Poultice | BioStar US

 Wound poultices

 The tradition of wound poultices goes back thousands of years.
-A wound poultice combined with antibiotic and anti-fungal medication can speed wound healing.
+A wound poultice combined with antibiotic and anti-fungal medication can speed healing.

 For a deep, open wound, use a wound poultice around the affected area, but not in the wound itself.
 Apply the poultice around the outside of the wound and surrounding tissues.
 Use topical antiseptic and antibiotics in the wound.